-Victims’ names, other data on court website alarm advocates
+AP NewsBreak: Victim info on state website alarms advocates

-Victim advocates are alarmed by the disclosure that an Alabama courts website lists the names, home addresses and other personal details about crime victims.
+Victim advocates say they’re alarmed by the disclosure that an Alabama courts website lists the names, home addresses and other personal details of crime victims.

-They say such information should remain private, and that victims of crimes such as rape could be attacked again if offenders know where they live.
+Those things should remain private, they say, noting that victims of crimes such as rape could be attacked again if offenders know where they live.

+“If they know where they are, that will be devastating to victims.
+We do have a law that protects the victim,” said Janette Grantham, director of Victims of Crime and Leniency in Montgomery, Alabama, which helps victims of sexual assault and other crimes.

 The Associated Press this week found documents on Alacourt.com listing personal details about rape victims, including hospital bills, in multiple recent cases and others going as far back as 2007.